 No products in the cart.

 When you are part of a non-profit organization, fundraising is often necessary to its survival.
-Whether you are a member of the school PTO, a volunteer for a youth sports team, or even an animal rescue group, the necessity is there to raise funds.
+Whether you are a member of the school PTO, a volunteer for a youth sports team, or even an animal rescue group, fundraising is essential.
 If you are coming up short for the new playground, new uniforms, or to help with the medical care of a sick animal, fundraising is one of the most consistent options.
 Easier said than done, right?
 Organizing a fundraiser does not have to be an overwhelming task.
 We have a series of tips to get you moving forward, so let’s get started!

-Our series will continue with post #2 – Set your goal and define your target audience.
+Our series will continue with part 2 – Set your goal and define your target audience.

 Ready to get started?
 Sign up for a fundraiser today!